 Focusing on your Assistant career is one of the most important things you can do, and let’s face it, if you don’t take control of planning your Assistant career, then no one will!

-In this great sessions, we focus on the role of a growth plan as a way to map out your Executive Assistant or Personal Assistant career plan.
+In these great sessions, we focus on the role of a growth plan to map out your Executive Assistant or Personal Assistant career plan.